hujhax/austin-improv-wiki/Troupes/Murphy.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Comprised of faculty and veteran performers of ColdTowne Theater, Murphy plays with organic physicality, deliberate relationship and game to bring you a side-splitting improv show.</p>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Comprised of faculty and veteran performers of ColdTowne Theater, Murphy plays with organic physicality, deliberate relationship and game to bring you a side-splitting improv show.
+>
+>

-<p>Besides watching them at the Hideout Theater and the Lair, you can play with them every Sunday at 8 PM at ColdTowne Theater.</p></blockquote>
+> Besides watching them at the Hideout Theater and the Lair, you can play with them every Sunday at 8 PM at ColdTowne Theater.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>you know our deal by now, we move around and play fearlessly. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> you know our deal by now, we move around and play fearlessly.

 ## History
 The troupe played [[Festivals/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]] in 2008, 2009, and 2010.